Jobs with the highest fatality rates in the US - NewsBreak

 – Total fatal work injuries: 42

 Commercial fishers, hunters, and trappers face some of the most hazardous work conditions of any profession, contending with dangerous weather, wildlife, and machinery.
 Roughly half of commercial fishing fatalities between 2000 and 2015 were a result of a disaster that damaged the vessel—like flooding, rogue waves, or storms—according to the CDC.
 About 30% occurred when a fishing worker fell overboard.
-Working in remote environments—whether out at sea or deep in the wilderness—means that timely access to hospitals is limited in case of life-threatening emergencies.
+Working in remote environments—whether out at sea or deep in the wilderness—means that timely access to hospitals is limited in case of life-threatening emergencies.‘Top Gun’ film locations in San Diego you can visit Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

-You may also like: Most common jobs in America 100 years ago

 Comments / 0